-- 1. Implemented a strong, comprehensive organic waste communication plan. - Worked with consultant to implement a communication plan that includes strategies to educate residents and local officials, and support collaboration to manage organic waste in the region. - Attended 13 community outreach events to provide residents education and resources on sustainability programs, including organic waste management. - Hosted specific community engagement workshops and meetings to provide residents updates about their current waste hauling services, which include organic waste recycling. - Provided educational information and resources via FightFoodWasteLA.com, CleanLA.com, social media platforms, and print materials. - Launched a Google Ads Campaign to promote FightFoodWasteLA.com in August 2023 and attracted over 28,000 active users visiting the website by the end of the first quarter.
-FightFoodWasteLA.com provides information and resources on food waste reduction and organic waste recycling to County residents and businesses - 2.
-Established and launched a survey to determine community awareness of and participation in organic waste management. - Continued to distributed surveys to gather customer satisfaction feedback on current waste and recycling services, including organic waste management.
+- 1. Implemented a strong, comprehensive organic waste communication plan. - Worked with consultant to implement a communication plan that includes strategies to educate residents and local officials, and support collaboration to manage organic waste in the region. - Attended 7 community outreach events to provide residents education and resources on sustainability programs, including organic waste management. - Hosted specific community engagement workshops and meetings to provide residents updates about their current waste hauling services, which include organic waste recycling. - Provided educational information and resources via FightFoodWasteLA.com, CleanLA.com, social media platforms, and print materials. - Launched a Google Ads Campaign to promote FightFoodWasteLA.com in August 2023 and attracted over 45,000 active users visiting the website by the end of March 2024.
+FightFoodWasteLA.com provides information and resources on food waste reduction and organic waste recycling to County residents and businesses. - 2.
+Established and launched a survey to determine community awareness of and participation in organic waste management. - Continued to distributed surveys to gather customer satisfaction feedback on current waste and recycling services, including organic waste management. - 3.
+Secure funding to help prepare communities to manage organic waste. - Applied for the CalRecycle SB 1383 Local Assistance Grant for 2024-26 and received funding in March 2024.

-3 Environmental Services pw.lacounty.gov
+50 Environmental Services pw.lacounty.gov